Screen Free Summer Activities for Kids (Easy Outdoor Boredom Busters)

 kids dumping vinegar into baking soda science bin

 Fizzy, colorful fun!
-Add food coloring and droppers to make it more interactive.
+Add food coloring, droppers, and cups to make this easy summer science activity for kids even more interactive.

 14. Squirt Gun Tie-Dye